- SMTP protocol

 - The different parameters passed to EmailStartSMTPSession are supplied by the Internet Service Provider or by the network administrator.
 An Internet connection is required to manage the emails.
 Several cases may occur:

-- The user uses a modem to connect to Internet: NetOpenRemoteAccess is used to establish the connection to Internet.
+- The user uses a modem to connect to Internet: NetOpenRemoteAccess establishes the Internet connection.

 - The user uses a direct connection to Internet (cable or ADSL): no specific operation is required.